Frequently Asked Questions

 Why CSAIL at MIT?

-CSAIL is home to over 1200 people, 900+ active projects, 60 research groups, and over 600 students.
+CSAIL is home to over 1,700 people, 900+ active projects, 60 research groups, approximately 1,000 graduate students and 100 postdoctoral researchers.
 CSAIL has brought the world many advances including: timesharing computing, text-to-speech, much of the underlying technology of the Arpanet, graphical user interfaces, the robotic arm, email, the fax machine and the video game.
 Entire new industries have formed from the launch of CSAIL innovations.
 Connecting your organization with CSAIL will provide a front row seat to the development of the latest disruptive technologies in computer science and artificial intelligence.
 Industry funding through Alliances addresses a critical need to keep research advancing.
 Without it, the innovation that it takes to make the next groundbreaking discovery may not happen.

 What areas of research does CSAIL focus on?